nn-students-2020h1/T9/README.md

 # Team9

 This is a repository for Telegram bot which will be developed by team 9 as part of Intel Academic Program Python Course.

-## Bot description:
-You can view screenshots in our [presentation](T9_Telegram_bot.pdf).
+You can view chat screenshots in our [presentation](T9_Telegram_bot.pdf).

-### Сommand list:
+## Сommand list:

 #### > /start
 After using this command, the bot will understand that you want to communicate with it and will say Hello to you, and then offer its help.